ssbothwell/trip_test/docs/README.md

 ### Known Issues

-SQLite database is not suitable for cloud server setups such as Heroku.
-I plan to switch to PostgreSQL

-I also am not sure how well Memcached will integrate with SQLite.
-I am currently looking into this.
+I have yet to implement redis or memcached.

-Production specific environment variables are not currently defined yet.
+Production specific environment variables for database user and JWT secret key are not defined yet.

 I think the implementation of this will be affected by my choice of cloud service provider.